In this article, you’ll learn everything about wet signatures and when to use them. You’ll also learn information about the following:

-Some documents required a wet signature, such as certain bank loans, house leases, and other processes where money is involved.
+Some documents require wet signatures, such as certain bank loans, house leases, and other money-related processes.

-Since ESIGN (Electronic Signatures in Global and National Commerce Act) involves over 180 countries, there are a few smaller countries that are yet to be included.
+Since ESIGN (Electronic Signatures in Global and National Commerce Act) involves over 180 countries, a few smaller countries are yet to be included.

-Finally, you should use a wet signature when it’s easier to use one, like when you’re quickly writing a contract between friends and it’s faster to get it signed in person than by sending an email.
+Finally, you should use a wet signature when it’s easier to use one, like when you’re writing a contract between friends, and it’s faster to get it signed in person than by email.
 You may also want to use wet signatures when you’re getting a document signed by a person who’s not very tech-savvy and is uncomfortable signing with anything other than a wet signature.

 In short, you should use wet signatures in the few cases when it is required or when using wet signatures is easier than the alternative.